TaxSlayer

 TaxSlayer LLC (formerly known as TaxSlayer.com) is a privately held tax preparation and tax software company based in Augusta, Georgia.
 The company offers online tax preparation for American consumers and tax professionals.

 In 2015, Internal Revenue Service (IRS) awarded TaxSlayer with the exclusive five-year contracts for the Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs, which provide online tax filing and preparation assistance for taxpayers who are low-income, elderly, disabled, or who have limited English language proficiency.

 In 2010, the company built its headquarters building in Evans, Georgia, a large suburb of metro Augusta.
 In 2017, the company purchased a building in Downtown Augusta’s Innovation Zone.

-The company is also known for its sports sponsorships, such as the TaxSlayer Bowl, a major college football bowl game in Jacksonville, Florida previously known as the Gator Bowl.
+The company is also known for its sports sponsorships, such as the TaxSlayer Gator Bowl, a major college football bowl game in Jacksonville, Florida previously known as the Gator Bowl.
 Other sports sponsorships have included: Dale Earnhardt Jr., NASCAR and the JR Motorsports team, as well as three PGA Tour golfers.

 History

 In the early 1960s, Aubrey Rhodes Sr. established Rhodes-Murphy & Co., a full-service tax preparation company headquartered in Georgia, and continues to serve clients today.
 The company established a subsidiary, Rhodes Computer Services, to develop tax preparation software intended for tax preparers in addition to DIY client base.

-Four years later, Rhodes Computer began selling taxation software known as "Taxslayer Pro" to tax preparers and accountants throughout the United States.
-TaxSlayer was named for the original email address of Jimmy Rhodes, son of Aubrey and the President and CEO at the time.
+Four years later, Rhodes Computer began selling taxation software known as "TaxSlayer Pro" to tax preparers and accountants throughout the United States.
+TaxSlayer was named for the original email address of Jimmy Rhodes, son of Aubrey and the president and CEO at the time.

 In 1998, the firm began developing TaxSlayer.com to market its software to individuals.

 TaxSlayer headquarters located in Augusta, Georgia.

 Product offerings

 TaxSlayer produces software for several different market segments: consumers, professional tax preparers and the IRS VITA (Volunteer Income Tax Assistance) and TCE (Tax Counseling for the Elderly) program volunteers.
+TaxSlayer’s consumer products allow taxpayers to electronically file their taxes online each year.
+The product provides different packages to provide varying levels of assistance to customers when filing tax returns.

 TaxSlayer Pro is designed to be licensed by members of tax preparation practices and small to mid-sized accounting firms.
+It offers software for both desktop and cloud-based tax preparation.
+The National Association of Tax Professionals (NATP) has recognized TaxSlayer Pro among the top-rated software packages for tax professionals in the U.S.